 - Chloranthy Ring

-Since you are not aiming for a high level of defense or vigor, it is recommended to build some sort of sustain to counter that weakness.
+Since you are not aiming for a high level of defense or vigor, building some sort of sustain is recommended to counter that weakness.
 The Sun Princess Ring helps restore Hp at the basic rate of 2 per second.

 While this might not seem like much, you are not always in combat.
 Therefore, even a little sustain can heal you to full HP for your next battle.
 Furthermore, the ring is fully stackable with items like Ancient Dragon Greatshield to provide an additional 2 HP per second.

-As we’ve mentioned before, this build mostly revolves around counterattacking and landing your crits.
-Therefore, the Leo ring can be a huge asset as it strengthens the counterattack of thrust-based weapons along with lowering the thrust defenses by 30%.
+As mentioned, this build mainly revolves around counterattacking and landing your crits.
+Therefore, the Leo ring can be a huge asset as it strengthens the counterattack of thrust-based weapons and lowers the thrust defenses by 30%.

 This build is highly reliant on spells to dish out damage.
 Since Faith works best with only a few attributes and equipment, it is better to rank up your spells instead.
 With that said, here are the spells that utilize this build exceptionally well:

 - Darkmoon Blade: The Darkmoon Blade is a miracle-type spell that buffs your weapon to deal bonus elemental damage.
 While the damage output is fairly decent, the requirements of using it are not.
-Therefore, you will need to invest a bit in Faith to make this work.
+Therefore, you must invest a bit in Faith to make this work.

 - Lifehunt Scythe: Similar to the Lightning Blade, the Sacred Oath is also used to boost attack damage.
 However, it can be considered a multi-purpose buff due to its group effect.
-An overall multiplicative increase of 10% is a great deal especially when you’re getting a 10.0 absorption as well.
+An overall multiplicative increase of 10% is a great deal, especially when you’re getting a 10.0 absorption.

 With that said, the duration of this buff is 60 seconds.
 Therefore, make sure to benefit while it lasts.

-- Way of White Corona: This one is a miracle-based spell that makes the player throw a boomerang that will return to the player.
+- Way of White Corona: This miracle-based spell makes the player throw a boomerang that will return to the player.
 The damage numbers scale accordingly with a spell buff on a 0.85 multiplier.

-Needless to say, the spell is rather situational.
+The spell is rather situational.
 However, it does a good job of mitigating your little to no area of effect damage and can help you fight better against multiple enemies.
-The dealt damage is completely physical, so it will be quite easy to make good use of it.
+The damage dealt is completely physical, so it will be easy to use.

-- Lightning Arrow: Since the build focuses more on single-shot damage, it won’t be a bad idea to incorporate elemental magic with it.
+- Lightning Arrow: Since the build focuses more on single-shot damage, incorporating elemental magic won’t be a bad idea.
 While the FP requirements for this spell are relatively high, it can offer great damage bonuses.

-Needless to say, this build will not focus that much on the spells, since they work on the basis of Stamina and Faith.
-While these are not the stats you want to invest heavily into, some of them can yield pretty nicely.
+Needless to say, this build will not focus much on the spells since they work based on Stamina and Faith.
+While these are not the stats you want to invest heavily into, some can yield pretty nicely.
 Furthermore, the Lightning Arrow complements this build rather well.
 Therefore, consider investing in it if you have stat points to spare.

 The Best Overall Options for Assassin Builds

 An Assassin is a simple yet constrained class.
 Therefore, you are not presented with that many upgrade paths in the first place.
-Needless to say, the given ones are not bad in any way and might even top the best present in certain other classes.
+The given ones are not bad and might even top the best present in certain other classes.

-With that said, you should aim to specialize in raw physical damage or you can choose to follow a hybrid model.
-Consequently, it is also possible to build like a mage in the said class.
+With that said, you should aim to specialize in raw physical damage, or you can choose to follow a hybrid model.
+Consequently, building like a mage in the said class is also possible.
 However, the mentioned builds are proven to work better in that scenario.

-Innovation is never bad, and it is possible to create a better-suited build for yourself.
+Innovation is never bad, and creating a better-suited build for yourself is possible.
 Therefore, don’t hesitate to experiment until you reach a good balance between suitability and practicality.
-That being said, we recommend you try going for Dexterity and Strength-based builds since they’re usually known to work best for the Assassin class.
+We recommend you try going for Dexterity and Strength-based builds since they usually work best for the Assassin class.

 You won’t have to worry much about these classes since they’re most needed for the early game portions.
-However, getting maximum efficiency is always welcome as long as it improves your survival rates by even 0.001%.
+However, getting maximum efficiency is always welcome if it improves your survival rates by 0.001%.

 All in all, the Assassin is generally suited for battle-hardened veterans instead of newbies.
 However, that does not mean newbies can’t play it no matter what.
-With that said, you would need to perform a bit of build optimization for getting the most out of the Assassin class.
+That said, you would need to perform some build optimization to get the most out of the Assassin class.

-Alternatively, you can try exploring more about the class through various playthroughs, given that you’re planning to main it in the PvP.
+Alternatively, you can try exploring more about the class through various playthroughs, given that you plan to main it in the PvP.
 Backstabbing and Counter-attacking are the main strengths of this class.
 Therefore, make sure to utilize them as much as possible.